SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: Related Work

 \section{Related Work}

-\paragraph{Exploration and Reasoning with VLMs} {To perform embodied reasoning tasks~\cite{das2018embodied, majumdar2024openeqa, cangea2019videonavqa}, recent systems are composed of a pair of Vision Language Models (VLMs) with a memory module built from RGB or RGB-D~\cite{llava, liu2024llavaimproved, gu2024conceptgraphs, 3d-mem} observations.
-A text-centric method generates captions~\cite{changpinyo-etal-2022-may} from RGB data, which are then fed to Large Language Models (LLMs)~\cite{touvron2023llama, openai2023gpt4} that reason without direct visual context.
-A structured abstraction method builds scene graphs from RGB-D data~\cite{gu2024conceptgraphs, zhang2025open, saxena2025grapheqa, kimtopological, yin2024sg}, where objects are represented as nodes and their relationships are represented as edges.
-A significant limitation of both approaches, however, is their reliance on high-level abstraction.
-By discarding low-level geometric and visual details, these methods hinder the fine-grained understanding required for complex tasks.}
+\paragraph{Embodied Reasoning with 2D VLMs} To perform embodied reasoning tasks~\cite{das2018embodied, majumdar2024openeqa, cangea2019videonavqa}, recent approaches~\cite{llava, liu2024llavaimproved, openai2023gpt4v, hurst2024gpt4o, singh2025openaigpt5, bai2025qwen3} integrate VLMs with a structured memory built from RGB or RGB-D~\cite{gu2024conceptgraphs, majumdar2024openeqa, 3d-mem} observations.
+Specifically, a text-centric method generates captions\cite{changpinyo-etal-2022-may} from RGB data, which are then fed to LLMs~\cite{touvron2023llama, openai2023gpt4} that reason without direct visual context.
+In contrast, structured abstraction methods build scene graphs from RGB-D data~\cite{gu2024conceptgraphs, zhang2025open, saxena2025grapheqa, kimtopological, yin2024sg}, representing objects as nodes and relationships as edges.
+Nevertheless, a significant limitation of both approaches is their reliance on high-level abstraction.
+By discarding low-level geometric and visual details, these methods hinder the fine-grained understanding required for complex tasks.

-While the development of VLMs has enabled the use of visually rich, multi-view images, this introduces a new challenge: long visual sequences often overwhelm models and hinder effective reasoning~\cite{wang2025mmlongbenchbenchmarkinglongcontextvisionlanguage, ge2025v2pe, sharma2024losing}.
+While the development of VLMs has enabled the use of visually rich, multi-view images, this introduces a new challenge: long visual sequences often overwhelm models and limit effective reasoning~\cite{wang2025mmlongbenchbenchmarkinglongcontextvisionlanguage, ge2025v2pe, sharma2024losing}.
 3D-Mem~\cite{3d-mem} offers a solution by compressing these observations into ``Memory Snapshots.''
 This method removes visual redundancy and stores object-level annotations.
 Consequently, VLMs can access only the most relevant snapshots for a given query, allowing them to reason efficiently while maintaining the visual information needed for complex question answering and spatial reasoning.
 A primary bottleneck of these memory-based systems is their reliance on pre-captured, static views.
-While they may exhibit strong semantic reasoning, they fall short on tasks that demand 3D localization, novel-view exploration, or precise spatial grounding.
+While they may exhibit strong semantic reasoning, they fall short on tasks that demand 3D localization, novel view exploration, or precise spatial grounding.